 It includes information about the Victorian Radiation Act 2005 and licencing requirements to use radiation sources (a 'use licence') or for conducting a radiation practice (a 'management licence').
 Information is also provided on how to apply for a licence.

-The Victorian Government has introduced an assistance package for commercial solaria businesses as part of the Victorian Government ban on commercial tanning practices from the end of 2014.
+The Victorian Government introduced an assistance package for commercial solaria businesses as part of the Victorian Government ban on commercial tanning practices from the end of 2014.

 The package includes the offer to collect and dispose of commercial tanning units, a disposal assistance grant of $2000 per commercial tanning unit if the unit was collected before 30 June 2014 or $1000 if the unit is collected between 1 July and 31 December 2014 and a small business mentoring service.